-For many years a key feature of my walking has been to visit Ordnance Survey triangulation pillars, also known as trig points.
+For many years a key feature of my walking has been to visit Ordnance Survey triangulation pillars, also known as trig pillars.
 These pillars were introduced in 1935 in a project led by Brigadier Martin Hotine and for many years were essential in the production of detailed maps of the British Isles.

 I could not do justice by trying to summarise the detailed history of the development and construction of over 6,500 of these pillars, far better to direct you to the OS website.